Get the fastest Texas LLC formation online with worry-free services and support to start your business

 Below, we’ll explain what to do when forming a new LLC.
 Then, we’ll answer key questions about Texas LLCs, covering everything from operating agreements to taxation options.

-Forming an LLC is a multistep process.
+LLC formation in Texas is a multistep process.
 As entrepreneurs quickly discover, the legwork involves completing forms with the Texas Secretary of State.
 This agency maintains records of all LLCs in Texas, and you’ll need to add yours to its list to operate as an LLC legally.

 The process is about more than just paperwork, however: To complete the official forms to found your LLC, you’ll need to make certain decisions about your new company.
 In some cases, these choices could have a lasting impact as your LLC grows.